Green and yellow text on an indigo background reads "Teen Banned Book Club."

 Host your own book club with our free, downloadable discussion guide, and explore an array of other resources to help your community get involved in protecting the freedom to read!

-Get ready for a full season of Teen Banned Book Club, featuring young adult graphic novels that have been the subject of bans or challenges.
+This year’s Teen Banned Book Club features young adult graphic novels that have been the subject of bans or challenges.
 This year’s picks are:

 Looking for more books to read and discuss?
 Check out our previous book club titles and discussion guides, and watch our Banned Book Club events with the authors!